mstnegate/reduced-kobold/README.md

 # reduced-kobold

-This repo contains an implementation of GPTQ[^1] + SparseGPT[^2] with some [hacky] integration with KoboldAI.
-Theoretically it should work with most stuff that uses HF transformers, but I only tested with Kobold.
+This repo contains an implementation of GPTQ[^1] + SparseGPT[^2] with some [hacky] integration with KoboldAI and oobabooga's UI.
+Theoretically it should work with most stuff that uses HF transformers; I've just only tested with those.

 Note that I am neither associated with these papers nor their authors.